JustinLove/onelife-client-patches/README.md

 `settings/starvationAlarmTime.ini` - number of seconds for starving state (twice that for hungry).
 Set to 0 to disable this feature.

+## compat-missing-strings

+Adds fallbacks for some missing strings in 2hol

 ### Patch Development

 I had a [fork](https://github.com/JustinLove/OneLife) of the [git repo](https://github.com/jasonrohrer/OneLife), but felt like the several features could get a bit muddled all in one, and buried behind mainline changes and merges.